stonewell/lib7zip/README.md

 ====
 2.0.0
 ----
-1. Make the library compiling with latest p7zip 15.9.0
+1. Make the library compiling with latest p7zip 15.9.0 and 7zip 15.10.0
+2. Fix bug in test7zipmulti

 1.6.5
 ----